Linear and non-linear optical properties of bi-metallic heterodimers

 Topical Meeting on Nonlinear Plasmonics and its applications, in Optical Nanospectroscopy III, the third annual conference of Cost Action MP1302, Rome, Italy, 2016 March 21st

-Metal nanoparticles have attracted great scientific and technological interest in biomolecular detection and clinical diagnostic application due to their specific physical and chemical characteristics.
-Several reported experimental results illustrated that nanomaterial based non-linear optics assay can be used for monitoring chemical processes, biological and chemical toxins with excellent sensitivity and selectivity [1-4].
-Linear optical properties and plasmon resonances of metallic nanoparticles or nano-antennas are well described in the literature by extinction and/or scattering spectroscopies and by radiation patterns in direct or in Fourier space.
-However, much less is known on their non-linear optical properties, and in the role of plasmon resonances in the enhancement of these effects.
-Two-photon luminescence (TPL) and second harmonic generation (SHG) both are prominent examples of non linear effects observed on metallic nanoparticles.
-In this study, we focused on the linear and non linear optical characterization of Au-Al heterodimers.
-These dimers have been fabricated by a two-step electron-beam lithography process and the diameters of the Au and Al nanoparticles have been independently varied, as for the gap distance.
-The linear optical properties (single dimer scattering spectra) and the non-linear optical properties (SHG images and TPL spectra) have been compared to understand the main physical phenomena involved.
+Metal nanoparticles have attracted great scientific and technological interest in many application fields, mainly due to their ability to sustain Localized Surface Plasmon Polaritons (LSPP).
+Linear optical properties and LSPP resonances of metallic nanoparticles or nano-antennas have been well described, since decades, in the literature by extinction and/or scattering spectroscopies and by radiation patterns in direct or in Fourier space.
+However, much less is known on their non-linear optical properties, and on the role of LSPP resonances in the enhancement of these effects.
+Two-photon photoluminescence (TPPL) and second harmonic generation (SHG) are both prominent examples of nonlinear effects observed on metallic nanoparticles.
+Compared to the TPPL process, a third-order process which intrinsically relies on a high local optical field, SHG additionally requires materials with a high second order susceptibility and an inversion symmetry breaking.
+Such selection rules have to be considered in addition to the ‘plasmonic molecular hybridization’ model, in order to understand the SHG and the TPPL efficiencies in metallic dimers.
+In this study, we focused on the linear and nonlinear optical characterization of Au-Al heterodimers.
+These metallic dimers have been fabricated by a two-step electron-beam lithography process where the diameters of the Au and Al nanoparticles have been independently varied, as well as the gap distance.
+The linear optical properties (single dimer scattering spectra) and the non-linear optical properties (SHG and TPPL spectra) have been compared to understand the main physical phenomena involved.